-EyeWonder and John J. Vincent, the Chief Executive Officer and Chairman of EyeWonder, each own a 50% interest in ADNTWK, LLC, a Delaware limited liability company, which owns an equity interest in smartclip Holdings AG, a German company which holds an equity interest in smartclip, LLC, a Delaware limited liability company.
+EyeWonder and John J. Vincent, the Chief Executive Officer and Chairman of EyeWonder, each own a 50% interest in ADNTWK, LLC, a Delaware limited liability company, which owns an equity interest in smartclip Holdings AG, a German company, and in Smartclip, LLC, a Delaware limited liability company.
 Thomas Falk is a shareholder of eValue AG, a German company which holds an equity interest in smartclip Holdings AG and Smartclip, LLC.
 EyeWonder also provides services to various majority-owned subsidiaries of smartclip Holdings AG.
 Such subsidiaries operate video advertising networks in certain European countries and in the United States, and EyeWonder receives fees for the services that it provides to such companies.
 For fiscal year ending December 31, 2009, EyeWonder, through certain of its subsidiaries, received fees equal to EUR565,052, or approximately \$796,723 (based on an exchange rate of \$1.41 for EUR1).
-Mr. Vincent's equity interests in ADNTWK, LLC, smartclip Holdings AG and Smartclip, LLC have been disclosed to, and approved by, EyeWonder's board of directors.
+Mr. Vincent's equity interests in ADNTWK, LLC, smartclip Holdings AG and Smartclip, LLC and Mr. Falk's equity interests in smartclip Holdings AG and Smartclip, LLC have been disclosed to, and approved by, EyeWonder's board of directors.
 Mr. Vincent indirectly holds a 7.5% ownership interest in smartclip Holdings AG and VEST Europe GmbH, an over 5% beneficial owner of EyeWonder's voting stock, holds a 40% ownership interest in smartclip Holdings AG.
-The approximate dollar value of Mr. Vincent's and VEST Europe GmbH' s interests in the services provided to the majority-owned subsidiaries of smartclip Holdings AG are \$45,000 and \$239,000, respectively.
+The approximate dollar value of Mr. Vincent's and VEST Europe GmbH's interests in the services provided to the majority-owned subsidiaries of smartclip Holdings AG are \$45,000 and \$239,000, respectively.